 Click on 'Play'.
 Select the player mode and click 'Start' to start the game.
 Swipe with your finger or move your mouse over the half of the game, or use arrow keys (and WASD keys for the extra player when in two player mode) to move the paddles.

 That was it for part two.
 In this part we saw the first developments of digital computers, interfaces and also the mouse and the drawing tablet.
 We saw the very first computer game in the world, the very beginning of 3D techniques, primitive animation systems and the very first real computer network that was going to become very large.
 We saw computer-generated animations on one hand and the very first keyframe animation made by humans and computers together on the other, to come up with a short film for a large audience at a film festival for the first time.
 Although still at an early stage, there clearly began to be movement in the development of computers during this period.
 And a growing group of developers, inventors, techies and creatives began to dream and set themselves the goal of being able to make animations with computers and to think about graphic, interactive interfaces.

 In part three we will continue where we left off and see how these developments continued.
 To home game computers, developments in the field of graphic interfaces, 3D modeling, morphing and more.
 Developments followed at an increasingly rapid pace.
-In the coming months I will continue to write and publish a new volume in this series up to six volumes in total.
+In the coming months I will continue to write new parts in this series up to six volumes in total.
 So I look forward to seeing you again at part three!